Advanced Lazy Expressions and Persistent Reductions¶

-function.
-We will show how to create and save a lazy expression, and then compute it to obtain the desired results.
+constructor.
+We will show how to create and save a lazy expression in this way, and then

-Operands as arrays of different shape#
+Operands as arrays of different shape¶

 [1]: